OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Full-Disk Encryption

 Android 5.0 and above support full-disk encryption.
-This encryption uses a single key protected by the users' device password to encrypt & decrypt the userdata partition.
+This encryption uses a single key protected by the users' device password to encrypt and decrypt the userdata partition.
 This kind of encryption is now considered deprecated and file-based encryption should be used whenever possible.
-Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter its password.
+Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter his password.

 ##### File-Based Encryption